 David DeCourval Soccer Complex

-Named after the first soccer coach for both the Hatchet boys and girls teams, the David DeCourval Soccer Complex was dedicated on October 16, 2014.
-Coach DeCourval was instrumental in beginning the Hatchet soccer program in 1994 as well as developing the youth soccer program that plays on the east side of the school campus.
-DeCourval coached both in the fall and spring for 20 years leading the boys team to four district titles and the girls to two district titles in 2009 and 2013.
+Named after the first ever soccer coach for both the Hatchet boys and girls teams, the David DeCourval Soccer Complex was dedicated on October 16, 2014.
+Coach DeCourval was instrumental in beginning the Hatchet soccer program in 1994 and building the program to become one of the most successful programs in the conference.
+In addition, he helped to develop the Bad Axe youth soccer program that continues to this day to play on the east side of the school campus.
+DeCourval pulled double duty coaching both in the fall and spring for 20 years.
+During his coaching career, Coach DeCourval won a combined seven league titles and six district championships.
+On the boys side, the Hatchets won six league titles in 1996-1998, 2007-2008, and 2010 as well as four district titles in 1998, 2001, 2007, and 2012.
+The Lady Hatchet soccer team under DeCourval won a conference title in 2012 and two district titles in 2009 and 2013.
 Coach DeCourval passed away in January of 2014.

 Lee Kahler Track